HildoBijl/stepwise/packages/input-exercises/README.md

 }),

 getSolution: (parameters, solveFor, staticSolution) => {
-	if (solveFor === 'left') return {
+	if (solveFor === 'left') return { left: staticSolution.total! - parameters.right }
-		...staticSolution,
-		left: staticSolution.total! - parameters.right,
-	}
-	return {
-		...staticSolution,
-		right: staticSolution.total! - parameters.left,
+	return { right: staticSolution.total! - parameters.left }
-	}
 },
 ```

-The lifecycle consists of four optional callbacks:
+The lifecycle consists of three optional callbacks.
+The input dependency initially is `undefined`:

-- `getInitialInputDependency(parameters)` optionally derives the dependency before the first action.
-If it returns `undefined`, no dependency is stored.
 - `updateInputDependency({ parameters, previousInputDependency, input, step })` updates it from the input submitted for the current step.
 The unsplit main problem uses step `0`.
 - `getStaticSolution(parameters)` calculates a reusable, input-independent partial solution.
-- `getSolution(parameters, inputDependency, staticSolution)` calculates the complete solution.
+- `getSolution(parameters, inputDependency, staticSolution)` calculates the dynamic portion of the solution.
+The framework merges this over the static portion.

-All four callbacks may be synchronous or asynchronous.
+All three callbacks may be synchronous or asynchronous.
 The runtime definition checks enforce these relationships:

-- `getInitialInputDependency` requires `updateInputDependency`.
 - `getStaticSolution` requires `updateInputDependency`.
 - `updateInputDependency` requires `getSolution`.

 If no updater exists, the resolution helper preserves the previous dependency.
-If no static generator exists, it supplies `{}` as the static solution.
+Returning `undefined` removes the dependency from state.
+If no static generator exists, the package supplies `{}` as the static solution.
+Static fields are automatically included in the final solution; dynamic fields with the same names override them.
+The builder stores dependencies through the exercise's generic serialization operation, so they may contain registered domain values while persisted exercise state remains plain data.
+Group mode stores a separate dependency for each participant.

 The package exports focused helpers for consumers implementing the lifecycle:

-- `resolveInitialInputDependency(definition, parameters)`
 - `resolveUpdatedInputDependency(definition, data)`
 - `resolveStaticSolution(definition, parameters)`
 - `resolveSolution(definition, parameters, inputDependency, staticSolution)`

 ## Looking up previous input